vzhang90/Kickstarter_Analysis/README.md

 ## Results

+To help Louise better understand campaigns from start to finish, the outcomes of all the crowdfunding plays are visualized as a function of time in a line chart
 Analyzing the Kickstarter data by Theater Outcomes based on Launch Date worksheet indicated an increase in successful number of U.S. Theater crowdfudning campaigns in May and June.
 The

 From analyzing data on the outcomes based on goals, it can be concluded there tends to be a negative correlation between percentage successful and percentage failed.
 As the goal amount increases, the overall percentage successful decreases while the overall percentage failed increases.